Estimated reading time: 9 minutes

 Trigonometry: Measuring Angles and Distances

-Trigonometry is all about angles and triangles.
-It helps us understand the relationships between sides and angles in a triangle.
-Imagine you’re designing a building.
-Trigonometry can help you calculate the height of the building, the length of its shadow, or the angle at which the roof slopes.
+Trigonometry is all about angles and triangles, and it plays a crucial role in various applications.
+Specifically, it helps us understand the relationships between the sides and angles in a triangle.
+For instance, imagine you’re designing a building.
+In such a scenario, trigonometry can help you calculate the height of the building, determine the length of its shadow, or even figure out the angle at which the roof slopes.

 Key Topics: